chekoduadarsh/BlocklyML/README.md

  <img src="https://github.com/chekoduadarsh/BlocklyML/actions/workflows/codeql.yml/badge.svg">
    </p>

-BlocklyML is a **No Code** training ground for python and Machine Learning.
-This tool is designed to simplify standard machine learning implementation.
-This tool can assist anyone who wants to start with Machine Learning or python.
-This is a forked project from [Blockly](https://github.com/google/blockly) and adapted for machine learning and Data analytics use-cases. :brain:
+BlocklyML is a visual programming tool that allows users to create machine learning models by dragging and dropping blocks.
+It is based on Google's Blockly library and is designed to make machine learning more accessible to non-technical users.
+BlocklyML provides a set of blocks for common machine learning tasks such as data preprocessing, model selection, and evaluation.
+With BlocklyML, users can quickly build and train machine learning models without needing to write code.
+This can be useful for tasks such as prototyping, data exploration, and education.
+BlocklyML is an open source project and can be easily integrated into other applications.
+It can be used in the browser, or embedded in a mobile or desktop application.
+It can be a great tool for teachers, students, and novices who want to experiment with machine learning without needing to know how to code

 For a sample run go to sampleLayouts folder upload and try it out :smiley: